Flinglabs/Identity-Breach-Detection-Engine-M365/README.md

 ## 🔍 Why This Matters

+## 🧪 Example Attack Scenario

+This dataset represents a potential account compromise:

+1. User signs in from a known location (baseline behaviour)
+2. A new login occurs from a different country, ASN, and device
+3. The same session is reused across a device change
+4. MFA settings are modified
+5. A mailbox rule is created (possible data exfiltration)

+Individually, these signals may not indicate compromise.
+When correlated, they form a high-confidence attack chain.

 Traditional identity detections often trigger on single signals (e.g. new country or impossible travel), which can lead to high false positive rates.

 This engine focuses on: